FujiwaraChoki/MoneyPrinter/README.md

 1. Wait for the video to be generated
 1. The video's location is `MoneyPrinter/output.mp4`

+P.S.
+If you are accesssing the MP Frontend from a different device (e.g. the MP front and backend  on a server), edit lines 28 and 74 of Frontend/app.js from localhost to whatever the IP of that server is you're running MP on.

 ## Music 🎵

 To use your own music, compress all your MP3 Files into a ZIP file and upload it somewhere.
 Provide the link to the ZIP file in the Frontend.